-- Initial validity time of a Subscriber's Certificate

-- Revocation of a Subscriber's Certificate

-- Posting of CRL updates
+- 1. Initial validity time of a Subscriber's Certificate - 2.
+Revocation of a Subscriber's Certificate - 3.
+Posting of CRL updates - 4.
+OCSP

-- OCSP

-The asserted time is accurate to within three minutes.
+Asserted times are accurate to within three minutes.
 Electronic or manual procedures are used to maintain the system time.
 Clock adjustments are auditable events as listed in Section 5.4.1.

-7 Certificate, CRL, and OCSP Profiles
+7. Certificate, CRL, and OCSP Profiles

-7.1 Certificate Profile
+7.1.
+Certificate Profile

 Certificate profiles are listed under CCA-IOG, Annexure III - Reference Certificate Profiles.
 The CA Certificates issued under this CPS conform to X-509 Version 3 digital Certificate.
 The End User Certificate Profile (issued for personal use) and CA certificate profiles are listed below